Think-iT-Labs/aws-patterns-edc/README.md

 To verify that the endpoints are provisioned and ready to use, run the following commands (replace `<YOUR_DOMAIN_NAME>` with your actual domain):

+> You may need to wait a few minutes (~5) after deployment for the DNS records to propagate.

 ```bash
 nslookup issuer.<YOUR_DOMAIN_NAME>